 B.A. in English and the Plan II Honors Program, 2008, with honors

-In 2016, he was recognized for expertise in intellectual property cases has helped Mr. Stewart earn a spot on the annual Texas Super Lawyers Rising Stars list of the state’s top young lawyers.
+His expertise in intellectual property cases has helped Mr. Stewart earn a spot on the annual Texas Super Lawyers Rising Stars list of the state’s top young lawyers since 2016.

 Prior to joining the firm, Chris practiced commercial and patent litigation at Vinson & Elkins, LLP.
 Before that, he was a law clerk to Justice Debra Lehrmann of the Texas Supreme Court.